atk4/dsql/README.md

 echo "Employees born on May 2, 1961: ".$query->getOne();
 ```

-If the basic query is not fun, how about more complex?
+If the basic query is not fun, how about more complex one?

 ```
 // Estabish a query looking for a maximum salary